 - BIOT is not a tourist destination.
 Access is restricted and a permit is required in advance of travel.
-There are no commercial flights and mooring permits are only issued to yachts in exceptional circumstances.
+There are no commercial flights and mooring permits are only issued to yachts in transit.

 - BIOT is extremely remote.
 There are no banks, electricity, Wi-Fi, stores, diesel mechanics, sail lofts, cafes, stores, or health clinics.
 When you visit Chagos you should plan on being 100% self-sufficient.

 - Access to Diego Garcia is only permitted to those on pre-authorised official duty.